-The Schools Catalogue Information Service (SCIS) is an national online service developed and managed by Education Services Australia.
+The Schools Catalogue Information Service (SCIS) is a national online service developed and managed by Education Services Australia.
 They maintain a 'database of consistent catalogue records created according to agreed national standards, in order to reduce the cost and duplication of effort of cataloguing resources in schools'.
 Please refer to their website for information relating to subscriptions.

-The catalogue records provided through this service can be added to the BiblioTECH Library System via two methods:
+The catalogue records provided through this service can be added to the BiblioTECH Library System via two different methods:

 Create an order and save the ensuing .zip or usmarc.dat data files to a convenient folder on your computer.

 Select either Import Resource Recordsvia SCIS ZIP file or File --> Import --> Import Resource Records via MARC21 (DAT or XML).

 Navigate to and select the .zip or usmarc.dat file saved above.

 Follow the prompts to add the records in the file to your BiblioTECH catalogue.

 You will need to access each of these newly added records to adjust the records as required– to add barcodes, supplier information, price, etc.